GitNothing/vExcel/README.md

 <h2>About</h2>
 A fluent API use to quickly build an Excel file.
+Use it as a .NET class library.

 <h3>Prerequisite namespace</h3>